Ecwid/ecwid-api-docs/includes/_products.md

 HTTP Status | Description | Code (optional)
 -------------- | -------------- | ---------------
 400 | Request parameters are malformed |
+400 | Attribute `showOnFrontpage` was specified as a negative number when there are no categories assigned to product | Attribute `showOnFrontpage` can’t be negative, because the product has no categories
 402 | The functionality/method is not available on the merchant plan |
 402 | The merchant plan product limit is reached |
 404 | Some of the linked entities in the request doesn't exist.
 For example, the product class is not found |